x3dom/x3dom/doc/guide/tutorial/aopt.rst

 aopt
 ----

 aopt is a powerful command line tool that comes bundled with InstantReality.
 If you have InstantReality installed, opening your command line and entering "aopt" will provide you with a list of all available command line arguments and some examples of its usage.
-A very basic procedure for example would be to convert a file that InstantReality can open (e.g. in obj or ply format) into an X3D file:
+A very basic procedure for example would be to convert a file that InstantReality can open (e.g. in obj, ply or wrl format) into an X3D file:

 .. code-block:: none